-- 1. Roads Layer (polyline) - 2.
+- 1. Roads Network Layer (Network Dataset) (See Appendix 5E for general information regarding the creation of network datasets.) - 2.
 A set of origin features-in this example, Participant Locations (point) - 3.
-A set of destination features-in this example, Bus Stop Locations (point) - 4.
-Network Analyst extension for ArcView - 5.
-Multiple Closest Facilities extension for ArcView.
+A set of destination features-in this example, Bus Stop Locations (point)

+4. Network Analyst extension for ArcGIS 9.1